When is a NATA accredited test required?

 Step 2: Your forms will be sent via email when you place your order, once you have received your forms you need to organise two (2) passport sized photos of each donor.
 These do not need to be actual passport photos, but must be passport sized, full frontal original colour photos with none of the facial features obscured.

 Step 3: Find a doctor or nurse to collect your samples.
 We will need the name and address of the doctor or nurse (Sampler) who will collect your samples.We will send your collection kit via express post to the Sampler.
 You can contact the Sampler and arrange for an appointment to have your samples taken.

-Step 4: On the day of your collection, but prior to your collection, you must go to a Justice of the Peace (JP) and have your Affidavit witnessed.
+Step 4: On the day of your collection, but prior to your collection, you must go to a Justice of the Peace (JP) or Equivalent and have your Affidavit witnessed.
 It is very important that you arrange your appointment for collection allowing time to go to the Justice of the Peace prior to your collection.

 Step 5: Take all of your paperwork to your Sampler – doctor/nurse, including the signed Affidavit, Collection Form, and the parentage testing information sheet.
 The collector will return all paperwork along with the samples directly to EasyDNA.